BOX (NYSE:BOX) Issues FY 2022 Earnings Guidance

 BOX (NYSE:BOX) last posted its quarterly earnings data on Wednesday, May 26th.
-The software maker reported $0.18 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.17 by $0.01.
-The company had revenue of $202.40 million for the quarter, compared to analysts’ expectations of $200.43 million.
+The software maker reported $0.18 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.17 by $0.01.
 BOX had a negative net margin of 4.11% and a negative return on equity of 26.17%.
-BOX’s revenue for the quarter was up 10.2% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.10 earnings per share.
-On average, research analysts anticipate that BOX will post -0.38 EPS for the current fiscal year.
+The business had revenue of $202.40 million during the quarter, compared to the consensus estimate of $200.43 million.
+During the same period in the previous year, the firm posted $0.10 earnings per share.
+The business’s revenue for the quarter was up 10.2% compared to the same quarter last year.
+On average, sell-side analysts forecast that BOX will post -0.38 EPS for the current fiscal year.

 About BOX